nsrau/azure-docs.it-it/articles/app-service/web-sites-traffic-manager.md

 Per altre informazioni, vedere [Metodi di routing di Gestione traffico](../traffic-manager/traffic-manager-routing-methods.md).

 ## <a name="app-service-and-traffic-manager-profiles"></a>Servizio app e profili di Gestione traffico
-Per configurare il controllo del traffico delle app del servizio app, creare un profilo in gestione traffico di Azure che usa uno dei quattro metodi di bilanciamento del carico descritti in precedenza e quindi aggiungere gli endpoint (in questo caso, il servizio app) per i quali si vuole controllare il traffico al profilo.
+To configure the control of App Service app traffic, you create a profile in Azure Traffic Manager that uses one of the four load balancing methods described previously, and then add the endpoints (in this case, App Service) for which you want to control traffic to the profile.
 Lo stato dell'app (in esecuzione, interrotta o eliminata) viene comunicato regolarmente al profilo in modo che Gestione traffico di Azure possa instradare il traffico di conseguenza.

 Quando si utilizza Gestione traffico con Azure, è opportuno tenere presenti i fattori seguenti: